Key Takeaways

 Like any other service, property managers often charge a one-time fee for onboarding new clients.

-2. Monthly Management Fee
+2. Monthly Property Management Fee

-Managers charge a core service fee for their services, including rent collection, tenant communication, maintenance coordination, bookkeeping, and routine inspections.
+Property managers charge a core service fee for their services, including monthly rent collection, tenant communication, maintenance coordination, bookkeeping, and routine inspections.
+This is typically a percentage of the monthly rent collected.

 3. Leasing or Tenant Placement Fees

-That’s why most managers charge a fee every time a new tenant is placed on your property.
-It covers marketing, tenant screening, showings, and lease signing.
+Leasing a property comes with plenty of administrative work.
+That’s why most property managers charge a fee every time a new tenant is placed on your rental property.
+It covers marketing, tenant screening, showings, rent collection procedures, and lease signing.

 4. Maintenance Coordination Fees or Markups